-This year, our Rainbow Laces campaign is celebrating the impact sport has on LGBT+ people, and the impact that LGBT+ people have on sport.
+This year, our Rainbow Laces campaign is celebrating the impact sport has on LGBTQ+ people, and the impact that LGBTQ+ people have on sport.
 In this blog, Omie Dale discusses the many benefits of swimming and the need for more diversity in aquatics.

 When I say I’ve been involved with swimming since before I was born, I’m not exaggerating – my mum started at the pool with my brother when she was pregnant with me, and I later took adult and baby lessons with her.
 I swam regularly until I was about sixteen, then qualified as a lifeguard and later as a swimming teacher.
 Swimming has given me so much – employment, friendships and both physical and mental health benefits.
 Since this sport has always been part of my life, being in the water is almost second nature to me.